When you should turn your hobby into a career

 An idea in your head is worthless unless you make it something substantive.
 Quite often you'll find that you’re not actually doing anything of any real use.
 Something like forming a company, or reserving a company name or domain name, can legitimise your intentions and coalesce them into something concrete.
 I’s much easier to build on concrete than a nebulous idea!

 Whether it’s getting over the initial fear of failure or having the gumption to make the leap, everyone needs motivation.
 Seek inspiration from those who have come before by reading articles and stories from other business owners, or watching TED talks.
 A great tip is to join internet forums and ask for questions and advice, feedback or support from others.
-Check out UK Business Forums and Quora.

 Remember that it's a huge challenge.
 It’s going to be difficult, but with the right approach you are more likely to succeed.